> NBA History > Kings History >|

-Long before he was a member of the Kardashian goofball clan then dominants reality TV, and before he became a she and became Caitlyn, Bruce Jenner was one of the most dominant atheltes of his era.
+Long before he was a member of the Kardashian goofball clan that dominants reality TV and pop culture, and before he became a she and became Caitlyn, Bruce Jenner was one of the most dominant atheltes of his era.
 The Graceland Unviersity product was a multi sport athelte, who was encouraged to become a runner only after a knee injury ended his football career, would go on to be one of, if not the most, decorated summer olympian in American history.

 The Kings were struggling in the 1970s.
 They were perpetual NBA losers and had just moved to Kansas City after leaving Cincinnati in 1972, even then they split their time between KC and Omaha, Nebraska until 1975 and even after a new arena was built there was the chance that the Kings could pack up and move again to San Diego or Salt Lake City.
 So the ownership needed a publicity stunt and what better way to attract sports fans than to draft the best athelte in the world at the time.